bepaald/signalbackup-tools/README.md

 ##### Export to CSV

 To export the tables to a file of comma separated values (CSV), use `--exportcsv [table1]=[filename1],[table2]=[filename2],...`.
-To get all messages from the database, only the 'message' table needs to be exported. to get all messages out of older databases, the 'sms' and 'mms' tables need to be exported.
+To get all messages from the database, only the 'message' table needs to be exported.
+To get all messages out of older databases, the 'sms' and 'mms' tables need to be exported.

 ##### Export to XML